PseudoMon/nononsensebasicjs/docs/events.md

 # Events

-Alright, this is probably the #1 thing JavaScript is used for. **Event** refers to whatever happens on the webpage, usually through user interaction.
+This is probably the #1 thing JavaScript is used for. **Event** refers to whatever happens on the webpage, usually through user interaction.
 When a button is clicked, when you type into a text field, when the page is loaded: those are all events.
 You can write JavaScript to make your webpage react to any of these events.

-This is gonna be long, so buckle up.

 ## Reacting to Events